mattzzw/obi_socket/README.md

 ## MQTT

-The socket tries to connect to the mqtt server configured in `config.py`.
+On start-up the socket tries to connect to the mqtt server configured in `config.py` and subscribes to the topic shown in the `/system` page.

 ```
 mqtt_server = 'iot.eclipse.org'
-mqtt_sub_topic = 'switch/action'
-mqtt_pub_topic = 'switch/status'
 ```
 Implemented actions are `on/off/toggle`.